PowerRangerX/CPP_series/How_CPP_Works.md

 The compiler will compile the two files into their own object files i.e. `main.obj` & `log.obj`.

-Then the linker will take the definition of the `log` function and put it into a common binary that contins definition of both `main` and `log`.
+Then the linker will take the definition of the `log` function and put it into a common binary that contains definition of both `main` and `log`.